andyross/zephyr/boards/xtensa/intel_adsp_cavs25/doc/index.rst

 Building and Installing a Custom Kernel
 ***************************************

+Google's upstream kernel doesn't quite work with the Zephyr userspace loader.
+Beyond being intentionally locked down to prevent dynamically loading modified modules, it also enables the hardware IO-MMU (which breaks device DMA done through side channels like ours) and lacks support for hugetlbfs from which our loader allocates large contiguous regions of memory.

 On your build host, grab a copy of the ChromeOS kernel tree.
-The shipping device is using a 5.4 kernel, but the 5.10 tree works for me and seems to have been backporting upstream drivers such that its main hardware is all quite recent (5-6 weeks behind mainline or so).
+The shipping device is using a 5.4 kernel, but the 5.10 tree works for me (I am currently testing on commit aa51d4bd52af) and seems to have been backporting upstream drivers such that its main hardware is all quite recent (5-6 weeks behind mainline or so).
 We place it in the home directory here for simplicity:

 .. code-block:: console